 Creating new ways to apply science fiction to the design process, Brueckner prototypes alternatives to the tech industry’s limited visions for how we live with technology.
 She makes both physical and digital artifacts combining software programming, digital fabrication, and electronics with traditional media.
 These projects challenge the norms of the tech community, whose work has enormous impact on our day-to-day lives, as well as translates the problems in ways that are understandable to the everyday user.
 She invites others to embody an attitude of “critical optimism” and to imagine what technological futures they might prefer for themselves.

-Brueckner’s work has been featured by SIGGRAPH, Artforum, Eyeo, ISEA, the Peabody Essex Museum, Portugal’s National Museum of Contemporary Art, TEDx, the Bemis Center for Contemporary Art, and more.
-She is currently an assistant professor at University of Michigan's Stamps School of Art and Design.
-Her ongoing objective is to meaningfully combine her background in design and engineering with the perspective of an artist to inspire a more positive future.
+Brueckner is the founder and creative director of Tomorrownaut, a creative studio focusing on speculative futures and sci-fi-inspired prototypes.
+Brueckner’s work has been featured by Artforum, SIGGRAPH, the Peabody Essex Museum, Portugal’s National Museum of Contemporary Art, Leonardo, Eyeo, ISEA, TEDx, the Bemis Center for Contemporary Art, and more.
+She was an artist-in-residence at Autodesk Pier 9 and is now an artist-in-residence at Bell Labs E.A.T.
+She is currently an assistant professor at the University of Michigan's Stamps School of Art and Design.
+Her ongoing objective is to combine her background in design and engineering with the perspective of an artist to inspire a more positive future.